 Planning Ahead to Prevent Future Problems

-- Use class meetings to discuss what happens when a substitute teacher comes into a classroom.
+- Use class meetings to discuss appropriate behavior towards substitute teachers and what happens when a substitute teacher comes into a classroom.
 Ask, “What do students like to do to annoy a sub?”
 List students’ ideas on the blackboard.
 Then ask, “How do you think substitutes feel when students do these things?”
 Again, record their ideas.

 - Role-play some of the ways students annoy and deceive substitute teachers, allowing students to take turns playing the substitute.
 They can also role-play solutions to the problems that are created.
 Doing this gives them a vivid picture of what is going on.